farrahton/progressive-web-apps-2122/README.md

 # Lighthouse

-Improved performance by changing the file type of the great wave header image from jpeg to avif.
+Improved performance by changing the file type of the great wave header image from jpeg to webp.
 The performance changed from 70% to 94%.
+Reducing the size of webp file made it a 100%.

 Added an alt text to the before mentioned header image and added an <code>aria-label</code> to the submit button for the searchbar.
 This improved the accessability from 71% to 98%.

+Currently everything is at 100%:

 ## Compression